FrederickKDP/frederickkdp.github.io/_posts/2025-03-23-making-this.md

 title:  "Starting a portfolio in Jekyll!"
 date:   2025-03-23 14:15:31
 categories: jekyll update
-tags: update
+tags: update, web
 ---
 For long I looked for a way to publish my software developer thoughts online.
-I wanted something that was:
+I wanted something that is:

 - Free
 - Easy to use